bubbleboy14/cantools/README.md

 after first waiting for the nodeid-indicated node to appear in the DOM.

 CT.rte requires the open-source TinyMCE library, pulled in via CT.scriptImport().

+## CT.slider
+### Import line: 'CT.require("CT.slider");'
+This class is used to generate a slider, which is a segmented, directionally-constrained draggable DOM element.

+The CT.slider.Slider constructor takes an options object, 'opts', which may define any of several properties.
+These individual properties, as well as the 'opts' object itself, are all optional.

+### Definable properties are as follows:
+    - node (default: document.body): DOM element in which to build the slider
+    - mode (dfault: 'peekaboo'): how to display each frame - 'peekaboo' or 'chunk'
+    - autoSlideInterval (default: 5000): how many milliseconds to wait before auto-sliding frames
+    - clearParentAutoSlide (default: null): used by chunked (or custom) Frame to cancel parent autoslide
+    - bubblePosition (default: 'bottom'): where to position frame indicator bubbles ('top' or 'bottom')
+    - arrowPosition (default: 'middle'): where to position navigator arrows
+    - orientation (default: 'horizontal'): orientation for slider frames to arrange themselves
+    - frames (default: []): an array of items corresponding to the frames in the slider

+The last one, 'frames', must be an array either of strings (interpreted as image urls) or of data objects (processed in the addFrame function).

 ## CT.storage
 ### Import line: 'CT.require("CT.storage");'